MinhhQuangg/MinhhQuangg/README.md

 <h1 align="center">Hi 👋, I'm Minh Quang Lieu</h1>
 <h3 align="center">A Fullstack Developer from Houston, Texas.
 I graduated from the University of Houston with Bachelor's degree in Biochemistry and minor in Mathematics.
-I'm currently a Master's student at Georgia Tech</h3>
+I'm currently pursuing a Master's degree in Computer Science at Georgia Tech.</h3>

 - I'm currently working on [my portfolio website](https://github.com/MinhhQuangg/My-website)